You can start a Jenkins job directly from CucumberStudio. There are two prerequisites to do so:

 (at the moment of writing)

-We’d recommend whitelisting the server by its URL (FQDN) because the IP address can change.
+We’d recommend specifying the server URL (FQDN) rather than its IP, because the IP address can change.

 You can check the IP address matching the specified FQDN at any time by running a command like